Fish Species in Marlborough

 The sheltered waters of the Marlborough Sounds provide an ideal habitat for many species of fish, including a number of commercially important ones.
-Blue cod and snapper are perhaps the most important.
+Blue cod and snapper are perhaps the most significant.
 Gurnard and kingfish are some of the other commercial species present.

-In the shallow bays of the sounds, stingrays are common, and the ubiquitous spotties Notolabrus celidotus can be found throughout the Sounds.
+In the shallow bays of the Sounds, stingrays are common, and the ubiquitous spotties Notolabrus celidotus can be found throughout the Sounds.

-Kawhai Arripis trutta, red cod Pseudophycis bachus and rig can all be found off the east coast.
+Kahawai Arripis trutta, red cod Pseudophycis bachus and rig can all be found off the east coast.

 Freshwater Fish Species